Comparative Convergence Analysis of Nonlinear AMLI-cycle Multigrid: Convergence Analysis

-In conclusion, we have the following result. \begin{corollary} If the two-grid method at any level $k$ (with exact solution at coarse level $k+1$) has a uniformly bounded convergence rate $\bar{\delta} < \frac{1}{2}$, then the respective nonlinear AMLI-cycle MG with $n=2$ converges uniformly. \end{corollary}
+In conclusion, we have the following result. \begin{corollary} If the two-grid method at any level $k$ (with an exact solution at the coarse level $k+1$) has a uniformly bounded convergence rate $\bar{\delta} < \frac{1}{2}$, then the respective nonlinear AMLI-cycle MG with $n=2$ converges uniformly. \end{corollary}

-\begin{remark} Since Theorem~\ref{thm:converge-NPCG}~holds for both full and truncated version of the nonlinear PCG methods, the above uniform convergence estimates also hold for both full and truncated version of the nonlinear PCG methods. \end{remark}
+\begin{remark} As Theorem~\ref{thm:converge-NPCG}~holds for both the full and the truncated version of the nonlinear PCG methods, the above uniform convergence estimates hold for both of these methods likewise. \end{remark}